Igorollo/R_project/README.md

 # StressAware: HR Data Analysis for Stress Assessment

+## 0. Introduction

+In today's fast-paced world, stress has become an almost universal experience, affecting individuals across all walks of life.
+Chronic stress is detrimental to well-being, contributing to a range of physical and mental health issues, including cardiovascular problems, weakened immune systems, anxiety, and depression.

+Recognizing the pervasive nature of stress and its profound impact on health, StressAware offers an innovative approach to help individuals monitor and understand their physiological responses.
+By leveraging heart rate variability (HRV) data, this application aims to provide insights into acute stress episodes, empowering users to become more aware of their body's signals and potentially take proactive steps towards managing their stress levels.

+This repository was developed as a final project for the **Advanced Programming in R** course at the **Faculty of Economic Sciences, University of Warsaw**.

 ## 1. Project Overview

 StressAware is an R-based toolkit for analyzing heart rate (HR) time-series data to assess and predict acute stress episodes.
 It combines a Shiny web application for interactive analysis with a backend R pipeline for data processing and stress classification using a Python model.